MSc in Genomic Medicine

 Summative assessment of the course

-Students will be required to pass the summative assessment elements for both core and elective modules, and will have one opportunity to retake/revise each component if needed within a one-month period.
+You will be required to pass the summative assessment elements for both core and elective modules, and you will have one opportunity to retake/revise each component if needed.

 Formative assessment of the course